‘God bless Justice Alito’: Conservatives rejoice as Supreme Court strikes down Roe

 “This is the greatest,” she began saying, before her voice was drowned out by protestors shouting over her grinning pronouncements.

+Former US president told Fox News in an exclusive interview that he believes the ruling would “work out for everybody”, while his son, Donald Trump Jr, praised his father for appointing three of the six Conservative judges who voted in favour of overturning Roe.

+“Proud of my father for what he has accomplished today,” the eldest son and namesake of the former US president tweeted.
+“He gave our movement 3 strong pro-life Supreme Court Justices and despite the Dems and the leftwing media doing everything they could to stop their confirmations, especially with Kavanaugh, he never wavered!!!”

-Governor Kay Ivey of Alabama praised the conservative-majority US Supreme Court for overturning on Friday, calling it a “historic day”.
+Republican Governor Kay Ivey praised the conservative-majority US Supreme Court for overturning on Friday, calling it a “historic day”.

-“This is a historic day, and I could not be more proud as a governor, a Christian and a woman to see this misguided and detrimental decision overturned,” the Republican governor said, according to Fox reporter Bob Grip.
+“This is a historic day, and I could not be more proud as a governor, a Christian and a woman to see this misguided and detrimental decision overturned,” said the governor of Alabama, a state that has a near-total ban on abortion law that predates Roe, which hasn’t been in effect since 1973, but will go back into effect, according to the Guttmacher Institute, a research group that focuses on sexual and reproductive health.

+Republican National Committee Chairwoman Ronna McDaniel, Jenna Ellis, a former lawyer on Donald Trump’s legal team, and House Minority Whip Steve Scalise all rallied around the same congratulatory message of “life wins”, a phrase that quickly became a trending hashtag for the Twitter users who celebrated the high court’s decision.

+“For half a century unelected judges have dictated America’s abortion laws,” the RNC chairwoman continued in her post.
+“Republicans will continue to advocate for life, uphold the law, and stand against an extreme Democrat Party’s pro-abortion agenda.”

 Register for free to continue reading